shantnu/Path/content/astrology.md

 But because Rahu has no body, he can never be satisfied.
 The more Rahu wants, the more dissatisfied he feels.

 Rahu is the planet of global madness.
-I have written before how the ego is insane, and does stupid things [LINK].
+I have written before how the ego is insane, and [does stupid things](/hidden-message-gita-dark-night-soul).
 Well, Rahu IS the planet of insanity.
 Look at the stock market.
 People throw billions into bubbles, and then lose it all.

 Rahu rules social media as well.
 Look at all the madness, people attacking each other, sending death threats to kids/women/people who vote differently.
 Peoples lives have been ruined by what they said on social media.